ashwanig3/Image-gallery/README.md

 ### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify -->

+# Image-Gallery

+Image Gallery is an album where you can upload your images.
+It is CRUD app where you can search images and delete it.

+## Getting Started

+1. First, you need to clone the repo https://github.com/ashwanig3/image-gallery
+2. In command line, go to the directory using cd image-gallery
+3. Then start the project using npm start

+## Build With

+* reactjs
+* redux
+* react-redux